rust-lang/rust-forge/src/triagebot/review-queue-tracking.md

 To take the review queue into account when assigning reviewers on PRs, add a `[assign.review_prefs]` table to `triagebot.toml`.

-> Note that this functionality currently only works only for the `rust-lang/rust` repository (it is hardcoded in `triagebot`).
+> Note that this functionality currently only works for the `rust-lang/rust` repository (it is hardcoded in `triagebot`).
 Enabling it for more repositories requires additional design and implementation work.

 ## Review queue design